 The plot is simple enough.
 The titular unemployed slacker/lover/fighter/rock star/hero, Scott falls in love with the mysterious, new American girl in town, Ramona V. Flowers.
 He must fight and defeat her seven evil ex-boyfriends in order to date her, all while he starts dating an Asian high school girl named Knives Chau who falls in love with him and swears revenge on Ramona.

 I heard about the series during the development of the film adaptation and feverishly devoured all five available books in a few short days.
 They are highly addictive and highly satisfying reads.
-Lee O'Malley has transcended the medium of comics and achieved a truly mainstream entertainment.
+Lee O'Malley has transcended the medium of comics and achieved truly mainstream entertainment.
 This series has amazing mainstream and crossover appeal.
 Anyone can read this and enjoy it.
-Scott Pilgrim is for those who have ever dated a boy or girl, ever been a boy or girl, laughed, enjoy laughing, ever played a 16-bit video game, likes music, is Canadian, likes Canadians, likes Canadian music, likes stuff, likes people, likes fun, well you get the idea.
+Scott Pilgrim is for those who have ever dated a boy or girl, ever been a boy or girl, laughed, enjoy laughing, ever played a 16-bit video game, likes music, are Canadian, likes Canadians, likes Canadian music, likes stuff, likes people, likes fun, well you get the idea.

-All the characters generally suffer from the post-college malaise as they are in their early to mid-twenties.
+All the characters generally suffer from post-college malaise as they are in their early to mid-twenties.
 These books are for everyone and again, I must stress, do not be fooled or put off by the sparkly appearance.
 You will enjoy Scott Pilgrim when you read it.
 Take a minute to read a few pages and you will be hooked for sure.
-What the series does is play off all the incredibly trivial, over dramatic, ridiculous, fun, stupid, frustrating experiences of young adulthood, throws in popular culture, hobbies, vices, adventure, and dials up the action and humour to 11.
+What the series does is play off all the incredibly trivial, over-dramatic, ridiculous, fun, stupid, frustrating experiences of young adulthood, throws in popular culture, hobbies, vices, and adventure, and dials up the action and humour to 11.

 I cannot recommend these books highly enough and am looking forward to the film version.
 These are great books for everyone.
 Go read them now.